 We often get queries about different painting projects in and around the home.
 It seems that many people are familiar with what’s required when painting interior or exterior walls and using water-based paints (acrylic).
 However one of the most asked questions is how to paint laminate cabinets.

 For many people, it’s just too expensive to replace laminated kitchen or bathroom cabinets as they can cost thousands of dollars to do so.
 The other option is to paint them.
 There is no reason why you can’t do it yourself and create a professional finish that will not only look terrific but will also stand the test of time.
-However, there are special techniques on how to paint laminate kitchen cabinets that we need to cover.
+However, there are special techniques on how to paint laminate kitchen cabinets and that we need to cover.

 How to Paint Laminate Cabinets Video

 A good finish begins with good housekeeping.
 Get started by preparing the area you are going to paint in.
 Get rid of anything that may cause the painted surface to attract dust.
-Give yourself plenty of room to work in and somewhere to layout your paints, rollers, brushes and cleaning gear.
+Give yourself plenty of room to work in and somewhere to layout your paints, rollers, brushes, and cleaning gear.

-Step Two – Sanding The Surface
+Step Two – Sanding the surfaces

-Check the surface for any unwanted holes and imperfections, fill these with a general purpose wood filler.
-Don’t be over fussy with the finish as they will be sanded smooth later.
+Check the surface for any unwanted holes and imperfections, fill these with a general-purpose wood filler.
+Don’t be over-fussy with the finish as they will be sanded smooth later.

 There are a few new breeds of undercoat and primers that are promoted as ‘No sanding required’.
 Even though they may be fine to apply directly I would give the surface a light sanding regardless.
 The reason for this is that there may be slight surface bumps or specs that need to be removed.

 Sanding beforehand will ensure that you get a great finish in the end.
 Sanding also gives the paint surface a ‘key’ for the paint to stick to.
-The better your preparation is, the better the end result will be and the longer it will last.
-Use a 240 grit sandpaper and lightly sand using a sanding block or hand held electric sander.
+The better your preparation is, the better the end result will be, and the longer it will last.
+Use a 240 grit sandpaper and lightly sand using a sanding block or handheld electric sander.
 No need to sand the laminate off!

-Step Three – Priming and Primers.
+Step Three – Priming and primers

 Always check painting instructions before using any paint on what the manufacturer recommends as preparation.
-Some paints require specific cleaners that may be solvent based.
+Some paints require specific cleaners that may be solvent-based.

-Step Four – Top Coats
+Step Four – Apply Topcoats

 Solving problems on how to paint laminate cabinets can be boiled down to a few specific things.

 Painting laminate furniture is a straight forward process overall.
-The secret to a great finish is preparation, the best paint you can afford and use good quality brushes and rollers.
-Follow the instructions above and you will save hundreds of dollars by learning how to paint laminate and doing it yourself.
+The secret to a great finish is preparation, the best paint you can afford, and use good quality brushes and rollers.
+Follow the instructions above and you will save hundreds of dollars by learning how to paint laminate cabinets and doing it yourself.